kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 oc get pod -o wide
 ```

-Since we are running an all in one setup, the corresponding Virtual Machine is actually running on the same node, we can check its qemu process
+Since we are running an all in one setup, the corresponding Virtual Machine is actually running on the same node, we can check its qemu process.

 ```
 ps -ef | grep qemu | grep vm1
 ```

-Finally, use the gathered ip to connect to the Virtual Machine, create some files, stop and restart the Virtual Machine with virtctl and check how data persists
+Finally, use the gathered ip to connect to the Virtual Machine, create some files, stop and restart the Virtual Machine with virtctl and check how data persists.

 ```
 ssh fedora@VM_IP